The-Taft-School/Basic-Python-Programs/README.md

 # Basic-Python-Programs
-## Write a Python program for:
+## Write a Python programs to solve the following problems.
 1. Calculate the Area of a triangle.
 2. To solve a quadratic equation.
 3. Modify the above two programs such that the values are taken from the user.
+Follow this link for more instruction:https://www.w3schools.com/python/python_user_input.asp
+4. Follow the github cheatsheet to submit your work on this repository.
+You submission should consist of two files with modifications mentioned in the third step.
+5. Format of your file should be as follows: lastname_triangle.py and lastname_quadratic.py.
+Example: rane_triangle.py